gluster/distaf/docs/HOWTO.md

 Now you can start writing your test case (`run` method to be more specific).
 DiSTAF also has lot of gluster related library function to assist in test case writing.
 For more information please refer to API guide.

 ## Installing DiSTAF package
-Please note that, to install this package you need to have python-setuptools, git(Most likely will be available through yum/apt-get) and python modules like rpyc, pyyaml (will be available through pip) and should be run with root privilages.
+Please note that, to install this package you need to have python-setuptools, git(Most likely will be available through yum/apt-get) and python modules like rpyc, pyyaml (will be available through pip) and should be run with root privileges.
 ```bash
 yum install python-setuptools
 easy_install pip